JuliaGizmos/GtkReactive.jl/docs/src/index.md

 other `Signal`s or execute functions.
 Your GUI ends up being represented as a "graph" of Signals that collectively propagate the state of your GUI.
 GtkReactive couples `Signal`s to Gtk.jl's widgets.
-In essense, Reactive.jl allows ordinary Julia objects to become the triggers for callback actions; the primary advantage of using Julia objects, rather than Gtk widgets, as the "application logic" triggers is that it simplifies reasoning about the GUI and
+In essence, Reactive.jl allows ordinary Julia objects to become the triggers for callback actions; the primary advantage of using Julia objects, rather than Gtk widgets, as the "application logic" triggers is that it simplifies reasoning about the GUI and